jamzzy/reddit-viewer/README.md

 ### Implementation

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The app was created with React front-end library and Redux Toolkit to manage state.

 Reddit data was obtained through Reddit's api, more specifically their json api.
-Content in reddit is accessible in json form if you append .json to the url.
+Content in reddit is accessible in json form if you append ".json" to the url.
 For example, ```https://www.reddit.com/r/wholesomememes/.json```, will return the r/wholesomememes data in json.

 ### Testing